johnshields/A-Redesign-of-an-Application/README.md

+# A Redesign of an Application

+#### John Shields -G00348436

-## Advanced Object-Oriented Design Principles & Patterns Project
+## Advanced Object-Oriented Design Principles & Patterns
-##### John Shields - G00348436

-Assessment I for this module ...
+This redesign aims to improve on the original design of this application...